IT4063C-Fall22/final-project-classaccounts/README.md

 ## What would an answer look like?

-The essential deliverable would be a choropleth map (code example included) showing each country's food insecurity index (FII) rate in the United States.
-I would also have supporting line charts showing the FII rates compared to other indicators like poverty and unemployment.
+The essential deliverable would be a choropleth map showing each country's food insecurity index (FII) rate in the United States.
+I will also have supporting line charts showing the FII rates compared to other indicators like poverty and unemployment.
 The great thing about relating my dataset using Federal Information Processing Standards (FIPS) is that I can incorporate more datasets to correlate them to the FII of each county.
 Therefore, I believe I could have multiple answers to my question depending on what indicator correlated to FII we want to look at through exploratory data analysis.
 This would allow me to create very concrete answers to my questions.
-Eventually, I would like to predict food insecurity based on these indicators.
-I can undoubtedly relate those indicators and likely correlate them to my FII per county.
+Eventually, I will predict food insecurity based on these indicators.

 ## Data Sources